Bing Ye Lab

 2. how defects in this process lead to brain disorders

 We have a broad interest in neuroscience, which includes how neurons develop dendrites and axons into distinct subcellular compartments, how neurons form specific connections to build neural networks, how information is processed through neural networks and how an animal’s experience interacts with the genome to shape neural networks.
-Moreover, we combine the strength of Drosophila and mouse systems to study the role of disregulated expression of genes (e.g., in Down syndrome) in brain disorders.
+Moreover, we combine the strength of Drosophila and mouse systems to study the role of dysregulated expression of genes (e.g., in Down syndrome) in brain disorders.

 We take a multi-disciplinary approach to our investigations, incorporating genetics, cell biology, developmental biology, biochemistry, advanced imaging (for neuronal structures and activity), electrophysiology, computation (including machine learning and computer vision) and behavioral studies.